Storm Damage Restoration

 - Property Damage

-An overflowing of water running out of a normal water drainage basin into surrounding property from weather or storm phenomena or other events.
+An overflowing of water running out of a normal water drainage basin into the surrounding property from weather or storm phenomena or other events.

 - Creeks, rivers, streams, or lakes overflowing, storm surge, flash floods are all examples of flood damage that could occur.